gizmore/gdo6/DOCS/GDO_CONTRIBUTORS.md

 # Contributors of gdo6

-Contributing to the gdo6 projects is welcome, and a hacking challenge on www.wechall.net Here i list contributors and what they have contributed to the project.
+Contributing to the gdo6 projects is welcome, and a hacking challenge on www.wechall.net Here I list contributors and what they have contributed to the project.

 ## List of contributors